 Jhumpa Lahiri’s novel The Namesake was published in the fall of 2003 to great acclaim.
 The Namesake expands on the perplexities of the immigrant experience and the search for identity.
-The narrative follows the Gangulis, an Indian couple united in an arranged marriage, as they build their lives together in America.
-Unlike her husband, Mrs. Ganguli defies assimilation, while their son, Gogol, burdened with the seemingly absurd name of the long-dead Russian writer, awkwardly struggles to define himself.
 A film version of The Namesake (directed by Mira Nair) was released in 2007.
-Lahiri’s most recent book of short stories, entitled Unaccustomed Earth, received the 2008 Frank O’Connor International Short Story Award (the world’s largest prize for a short story collection) and was a finalist for the Story Prize.
+Lahiri’s book of short stories, Unaccustomed Earth, received the 2008 Frank O’Connor International Short Story Award (the world’s largest prize for a short story collection) and was a finalist for the Story Prize.
 She contributed the essay on Rhode Island in the 2008 book State by State: A Panoramic Portrait of America.
 Her book, The Lowland, won the DSC award for south Asian fiction, and was a finalist for both the Man Booker prize and the National Book Award in fiction.
 Her first book written in Italian, In Altre Parole, later published in English as In Other Words, explores the often emotionally fraught links between identity and language.
 Her nonfiction also includes The Clothing of Books which was originally published in Italy as Il vestito dei libri.
 She has translated two books by Domenico Starnone; Ties, and Trick.
 In 2021 she was awarded the John Florio Prize for her ‘exceptional’ and ‘agile’ translation of Trick.
-She recently edited The Penguin Book of Italian Short Stories.
-In June 2020 she will publish her first collection of poems in Italian Il quaderno di Nerina (Guanda, June 2020).
-Jhumpa Lahiri will publish her novel Whereabouts in May 2021; it was originally written in Italian and published as Dove Mi Trovo in 2018.
+She recently edited and partly translated The Penguin Book of Italian Short Stories.
+In 2021 she will publish her first collection of poems in Italian Il quaderno di Nerina (Guanda, 2021).
+Her first full-length self-translation is her forthcoming novel, Whereabouts (Knopf, May 04, 2021).
+Originally written in Italian it was published as Dove Mi Trovo in 2018.